normalian/Azure-VNET-Peering-Visualization/README.md

 ## Restriction
 - You can't visualize connections from classic-vnets to arm-vnets.
 Because Get-AzureRmVirtualNetwork command can't get the data.
+- You can't visualize connections of WebApps deployment slots.

 ## Copyright
 <table>